-Situated between Santa Barbara and Santa Maria, and nestled among the rolling green hills of California’s central coast, Lompoc is known for its beautiful flower fields, historic landmarks, beautiful murals, secret beaches, vineyards and fertile agricultural fields.
+Situated between Santa Barbara and Santa Maria and nestled among the rolling green hills of California’s central coast, Lompoc is known for its beautiful flower fields, historical landmarks, beautiful murals, secret beaches, vineyards, and fertile agricultural fields.

 Murals of Lompoc